ccoenraets/salesforce1-app-tutorial/mobile-card.md

 ---
 layout: module
-title: Module 12&#58; Working with Mobile Cards
+title: Module 13&#58; Working with Mobile Cards
 ---
 Mobile Cards are useful to display additional information about a record.
-They appear in the *related information* screen that is displayed when you swipe left on a record details view.
-In this module, you add a mobile card to Expense Mobile Layout to display a summary of the parent expense report.
+They appear in the related information screen that is displayed when you swipe left on a record details view.
+In this module, you add a mobile card to the Expense Mobile Layout to display a summary of the parent expense report.

 ## Step 1: Add the Mobile Card